9 questions and answers about documentary filming

 Allen Alcantara is a filmmaker born and raised in Southern California and is currently living and working in Brooklyn, NY.
 Check out his work here.

-Want to use royalty-free music in your next documentary or film?
-Check out Epidemic Sound's library or sign up for a free trial.
+Want to use top-tier music in your next documentary or film?
+Check out Epidemic Sound's catalog below.

 Are you a video editor or filmmaker?
 Whether you’re an absolute master or just a beginner, discover what Epidemic Sound has to offer on our Epidemic Sound for Filmmaking page.
 Oh, and if you’re looking for some background music for your videos, we got you covered.